10 Tips to Help Your Dog Adjust to Your Home

 1. Give Your Dog Time to Decompress By Starting Slowly

 You can help your dog adjust to your home by taking it slow for the first couple of days.
-He’ll appreciate some one on one time getting to know his new family and surroundings.
+He’ll appreciate some quiet one on one time getting to know his new family and surroundings.
 Let him explore the house and yard at his own pace.

 2. Give Your Dog His Own Space